 Backpacks – One of the more popular brands right now is from Herschel Supply Co.
 Check out Bloomingdales, Nordstrom, and Urban Outfitters.
 Their backpacks are sturdy and simple and will transition right into their adult life.

 Travel journal- Many students go on big trips after college before they start the real world and many of them want to record every last detail.
 A beautiful journal can be a keepsake they will look back on for many years to come.
-My daughter definitely looks back at her travel journal even over a year out to recreate those memories on her own personal website.
 You can find some really trendy ones at Nordstrom (my daughter loves), Urban Outfitters, Target, Nordstrom Rack, and Amazon.

 Wardrobe – Help grads spice up their wardrobe from student casual to working professional by giving a gift card to a store that sells clothes along these lines.
 You may even want to remind them that some stores even give discounts with a college ID, which they still have.
 (See our blog about where to find these discounts here.)
 Nordstrom, Bloomingdales, Macy’s, TJ Maxx, Kohl’s have a large variety and price ranges.